Be avalanche alert in St James Conservation Area

 Avalanche season

 The avalanche season can extend from May into November.
-Most avalanches occur during winter storms, or in spring/early summer when warmer temperatures or rain make the snow unstable.
+Most avalanches occur during winter storms, or in spring/early summer when higher temperatures or rain make the snow unstable.
 Even if you cannot see snow from the track there may be enough snow in upper slopes to form an avalanche that could reach the track.

 Avalanches can also occur outside of these times on some of the higher mountains in the area.
 During winter and spring, avalanches can reach a number of tracks and roads.